Skullcandy3/Skullcandy3/README.md

 ## 🎯 Fun Facts

 - ⚡ I love solving puzzles, building small games, and turning ideas into working prototypes
-- 🧩 Currently crafting better UX for my Flask-based apps and experimenting with full-stack design
+- 🧩 Currently crafting better cool codes to understand better pointers in C and visualising trees with turtle in Python.
 ---

 Thanks for stopping by!
 Feel free to connect and reach out for any intrest in my work.